 - Rhode Island – Requires plan or policy of health insurance to provide coverage for medically necessary expenses for the diagnosis and treatment of infertility.
 Co-payments for infertility services cannot exceed 20 percent.

 - Connecticut – Requires health insurance organizations provide coverage for medically necessary expenses in the diagnosis and treatment of infertility, including IVF.
 However, this was amended to give an exemption to coverage that is contrary to the religious beliefs of an employer or an individual.

 It’s worth noting that the federal Affordable Care Act legislation does not address fertility coverage, so there’s no guarantee that these state laws will be continued in the future.
 To learn more about your state’s fertility coverage policy, visit the National Conference of State Legislature.

 Patients without fertility coverage in their insurance plan fall into the “self-pay” market: they must pay the costs for infertility care entirely by themselves.
 The expenses (which we detail below) can add up quickly and cause many hopeful parents to shy away from seeking infertility treatment.

 However, we can help!
 Fertility Centers of New England offers many financial assistance programs to help meet your needs and discover the most cost-effective way to start building your family.

 So, how much does IVF cost?

 Fertility Centers of New England offers the most competitive prices for IVF in New England, starting at just $9,300 per cycle.
 We provide the third IVF cycle cost-free for patients who have had two unsuccessful cycles.* See terms and eligibility here.

-We even offer free initial consultations with our fertility doctors for any patients without health insurance, valued between $350 and $450.
+We even offer free initial consultations with our fertility doctors for any patients without infertility insurance, valued between $350 and $450.
 These are just a few ways we strive to make starting a family accessible to everyone.